 Transhipments by New Zealand flagged vessels, either on the high seas or within New Zealand waters, are subject to specific prior approval by the Ministry of Fisheries.
-Such transhipments must be monitored by an observer or Fishery Officer.
-Specific requirements include labelling and the transfer of cartons.
+Such transhipments must be monitored by an observer or Fishery Officer and are to be conducted in accordance with a stringent set of conditions to ensure robust verification of quantities transhipped.
 Transhipments are not a common occurrence, and no authorisations have been issued for SBT.
 New Zealand currently has no carrier vessels to notify to the Secretariat.